How to Create or Refine a Content Marketing Strategy

 It’s impossible to write too much, but it’s easy to publish too much.

 “A lot of content marketers worry about not publishing enough,” says Podia CMO Len Markidan, “but the truth is that publishing too much is a more dangerous mistake.
-Write something that your readers will love, and then give them time to enjoy it, share it and hunger for more.
+Write something your readers will love, and then give them time to enjoy it, share it, and hunger for more.
 This lands at the very top of the list of ‘things I wish someone told me when I started.'”

 Remember the publication vs. library framework?
 Well, publications also sometimes get into the habit of publishing too often.
 The result is typically shorter, less valuable pieces of content.
 This is not ideal.
+What you want to aim for is the right schedule and the right mix of content formats.

 The ideal publishing schedule is relative to your budgetary constraints.
-Still, it’s difficult to scale publishing volume without sacrificing quality no matter how much money you can afford to spend.
+Still, it’s difficult to scale publishing volume without sacrificing quality, no matter how much money you can afford to spend.
 As a general rule, publish as often as you can without dropping your quality standards.
 There’s no use publishing content that won’t get read.

 Here are publishing schedule templates you can use depending on your budget: